By Nicholas Johnson

 “Understanding these administrative procedures takes a little bit of time, and there’s going to be bumps along the way,” he said.
 “I think this was more of a misinterpretation of how things get done than anything nefarious.”

 Nicholas Johnson (he/him) is an award-winning writer, editor and photographer who grew up in Boulevard Park, graduated from Highline High School and studied journalism at Western Washington University.
-Send news tips, story ideas and positive vibes to [email protected].
+Send news tips, story ideas and positive vibes to nicholas.johnson4@gmail.com.